October 10, 2025 | Endorsements

 Bottom Line Up Front

-The U.S.–South Africa Bilateral Relations Review Act would require a comprehensive review of the U.S. relationship with South Africa and authorize identification of South African officials and ANC leaders for possible U.S. sanctions.
-It aims to hold Pretoria accountable for alignment with adversarial powers and undermining U.S. foreign policy interests.
+H.R.
+2633, the U.S.–South Africa Bilateral Relations Review Act of 2025, would require a comprehensive review of the U.S. relationship with South Africa and authorize the identification of South African officials and ANC leaders for possible U.S. sanctions.
+The bill aims to hold Pretoria accountable for its growing alignment with adversarial powers — including Russia, China, and Iran-aligned actors — and for undermining U.S. foreign policy interests, including through legal campaigns against Israel at the International Court of Justice.

 Why It Matters

-• Reasserts U.S. leverage over a drifting partner: Over recent years, South Africa has increasingly adopted diplomatic and legal postures at odds with U.S. interests: filing ICJ proceedings against Israel, maintaining ambiguous stances toward Hamas, and more openly engaging with Russia and China.
-This bill restores U.S. leverage by putting Pretoria on notice that alignment matters.
+• Over recent years, South Africa has increasingly adopted diplomatic and legal postures at odds with U.S. interests, including filing ICJ proceedings against Israel, maintaining ambiguous stances toward Hamas, and more openly engaging with Russia and China.
+This bill restores U.S. leverage by putting Pretoria on notice that alignment with U.S. partners and interests carries real consequences.

-• Enables calibrated pressure without severing ties: The bill doesn’t call for wholesale decoupling; instead, it mandates a targeted review and sanctions only against individuals or actors found complicit in malign actions or corruption.
+• The bill does not call for wholesale decoupling.
+Instead, it mandates a targeted review and authorizes sanctions only against individuals or actors found complicit in malign actions or corruption, enabling calibrated pressure while preserving the broader bilateral relationship.

-• Exposes corruption, human rights abuses, and illicit alignment: The legislation demands a report within 120 days naming officials linked to corruption, human rights violations, or policy choices that undermine U.S. security interests.
-This transparency is critical to enabling accountability.
+• The legislation requires a report naming officials linked to corruption, human rights violations, or policy choices that undermine U.S. security interests.
+This transparency is critical to enabling meaningful accountability for conduct that has gone unchecked.

-• Protects U.S. commercial, tech, and security interests: The bill could force reconsideration of key cooperation in military sales, high-tech exports, investment treaties, and trade benefits (e.g. under AGOA) if Pretoria fails alignment tests.
+• Depending on findings, the bill could force reconsideration of key areas of cooperation — including military sales, high-tech exports, investment treaties, and trade benefits under AGOA — if Pretoria fails to demonstrate meaningful alignment with U.S. interests.

 Nick Stewart